 Bridestowe Lavender Farm

-A lavender farm may not sound very exciting, but it has a particular special attraction—Bobbie the Lavender Bear.
+A lavender farm may not sound very exciting, but it has a particularly special attraction—Bobbie the Lavender Bear.
 I defy any girl, big or small, to resist this cuddly lilac teddy!
 It takes just a few seconds in the microwave to turn him into a warm, beautifully-scented bedtime companion.
-Each one is hand made at Bridestowe—no "Made in China" here!
+Each one is handmade at Bridestowe—no "Made in China" here!
 I have seen some copies on sale at airports, but they are not the same quality as the real Bobbie the Bear.

 The mine is closed now, but it's famous for the incredible rescue of two miners who were trapped for days after an explosion.
 Many Australians will remember watching the rescue unfold on television.
 The museum features a reconstruction of the tiny space where they were trapped, and you can even crawl inside it to experience for yourself how claustrophobic it must have been.